D&I as a direct contribution to your strategy

 - Business areas with a high consumer or market orientation.

 Analyses therefore show a high D&I relevance in financial services, information technology and telecommunications, automotive, food and luxury goods, technology, consumer goods, trade, transport & logistics as well as for (former) state enterprises.
-Our experience in these and other industries facilitates the strategic alignment of your D&I concepts.
+Our experience in these and other industries supports the strategic alignment of your D&I framework.

-Give D&I a clear profile – and to your identity
+Give D&I a clear profile – and add to your identity

-Regardless of the strategic (business) fit, Diversity & Inclusion can form a valuable part of your corporate identity.
-Whether as a value, a code of conduct or leadership competence: many of our projects show that several aspects of D&I can be effectively and consistently anchored in future-oriented models, so that they become an effective and lasting building block.
+In addition to a strategic (business) fit, Diversity & Inclusion can form a valuable part of your corporate identity.
+Whether as a value, a code of conduct or leadership competence: many of our projects show that several aspects of D&I can be effectively and consistently anchored in future-oriented models, so that they become an effective and sustainable element of D&I and vice versa.
 ENGINEERING D&I.

 THROW-BACK EUROPEAN DIVERSITY FORUM: KEY NOTE MICHAEL STUBER, EXCERPT REGARDING STRATEGIC D&I CONTRIBUTIONS